-I don't like it from a baseball perspective either, but it serves a useful purpose in fantasy as it expands the value of many relief pitchers.
-Saves are flawed too.
+I don't like it from a baseball perspective, either, but it serves a useful purpose in fantasy, expanding the value of many relief pitchers.
+Saves are flawed, too.

 The challenge with Holds, like Saves, is that it's role-based, not skills-based.
-You first have to identify which pitchers will have the role that puts them in position to get Holds.
-Then, you project each pitcher's number of holds using a comprehensive, integrated multi-disciplinary system called One-Eyed Dart-Throwing.
+You first must identify which pitchers will have the role that puts them in a position to get Holds.
+Then, you project each pitcher's number of holds using a comprehensive, integrated, multi-disciplinary system called Blind Dart-Throwing.

 Feel free to add an indicator to BABS to identify who these pitchers might be.
 But frankly, there are tons of non-closer relief pitchers in the elite asset groups; just fishing in those ponds may be enough to get you to where you need to go.
-Take a look at the entire (ER,KK) asset group entering the short 2020 season:
+Take a look at the (ER,K+) asset group entering the 2024 season: